stef/pwdsphinx/man/sphinx.md

 change the name the record IDs change, and you will not be able to access your old records.

-The `host` and `port` should match what you set in the `oracle(1)` server.
+The `host` and `port` should match what you set (or its admin publishes) in the `oracle(1)` server.
 The `ltsigkey` is the servers long-term signing key for threshold operations.
 This key only needed for threshold operation, if you use SPHINX in a single-server setting you don't need this.

 # SECURITY CONSIDERATIONS

-You **should** back up and encrypt your master key.
+You **SHOULD** back up and encrypt your master key.
+Hint you could do this using the `qr key` operation, recording all the other important details as well.

 The `rwd_keys` configuration setting, if set to False protects against offline master password bruteforce attacks - which is also a security